Reminder: Pay your 2026-2027 Accreditation Membership dues today! Go to your member account or give us a call at 800-252-2242.

 You can do the same thing with car rides.
 Take your cat out to the car and let them explore it.
 Place them in their carrier and take short car rides at first.
 Use treats, pets, and praise to reward them throughout the experience.

 You can also consider scheduling “happy cat vet visits.”
-These are simple, low-pressure trips with your cat at your AHHA-accredited veterinarian’s office allowing your cat to meet the staff, explore the space, and enjoy a few treats—no exam, just positive experiences.
+These are simple, low-pressure trips with your cat at your AAHA-accredited veterinarian’s office allowing your cat to meet the staff, explore the space, and enjoy a few treats—no exam, just positive experiences.
 Most vets are happy to accommodate these visits, but it’s always a good idea to call ahead and check.

 As you’ve probably gathered, all this preparation and training is not going to happen overnight.
 For your cat to truly create those positive associations and get used to their carrier, car travel, and the environment and people at the vet’s office, you will need to spend multiple days and even multiple weeks practicing these skills.